vikas2001mishra/Python-OOPs-Concepts/README.md

 # Method Overloading:-
      -> Two or more methods have the same name but different Parameters or different  types of parameters i.e. called method overloading.
-     -> Python does not support method Querleading.
+     -> Python does not support method Overloading.

 # 6.